rolspace/www.rolandoramos.tech/_posts/2015-07-12-override-the-ienumerable-mapper-in-glass-mapper-4-0.markdown

 <img class="img-responsive" src="/_assets/150712/sitecorelog.png" alt="Sitecore Log">

-As a final note, it is important to point out that this approach will work if you are using Glass.Mapper v4 together with the *Glass.Mapper.Sc.CastleWindsor* v4 assembly in your solution.
+As a final note, it is important to point out that this approach will work if you are using Glass.Mapper 4.0 together with Glass.Mapper.Sc.CastleWindsor 4.0 library in your solution.

-Unfortunately, I have not been able to test this functionality in Glass.Mapper.Sc v4 using a different IoC container.
-However, the code provided here serves as a good starting point for anyone trying to achieve something similar.
+Unfortunately, I have not been able to test this functionality in Glass.Mapper.Sc 4.0 using a different IoC container.
+However, the code provided here serves as a good starting point for anyone trying to achieve a similar result.